MongooseMoo/react-client/filetransfer.md

    - ICE candidates are exchanged using GMCP FileTransfer.Signal messages

 2. Data Transfer Phase:
-   - File data is sent over the WebRTC data channel in encrypted chunks
+   - File data is sent over the WebRTC data channel in chunks
    - Progress is tracked and reported to the UI

 3. Completion/Error Handling: